 Storm hesitated in a state of confusion and panic the idea of a man being Winyd’s packmate was alien to her.
 But Winyd had survived here through the worst winter she could remember when she gave it some thought with the help of a man it would seem more likely.

-The man had watched the two wolves intently and got the impression they knew each other also other the wolf was female.
-So he assumed she was friendly.
+The man watched the two wolves intently and got the impression they knew each other.
+The other he surmised was a wolf was female; so he assumed she was friendly.
 He waved his hand about and pointed back towards his lair.
 Winyd having picked up many of the man’s hand movements though he didn't understand fully.
 He got the gist of what they meant; this one was run and hide so calling to Storm they both ran.

 A New Beginning

 Winyd slept with Storm at his side; the white wolf appeared to both of them.
-He had guided both to this point, and now he would speak one last time.
-It would be up to them from this point on.
+He guided both to this point, and now he would speak to them for one last time.
+It would be up to themselves from this point on.

-“You are not dead either of you I see,” the white wolf said.
+“You are not dead either of you, I see,” said the white wolf.

 “Thanks to you,” Storm said.

 “I still don’t understand all of what you told me,” Winyd said, looking curiously at the white wolf.

-“What part did you not understand.” replied the white wolf.
+“What part did you not understand,” the white wolf replied.